La Llave de Mi Corazón: Musical style, writing and composition

 The album standard version consists of twelve tracks.
 The opening track "Medicine for my Soul" is Guerra`s first English track since July 19 from his 1994 recording Fogarate Album.
 "La Travesia" is a merengue song that contains lyrics about how can not find a love like his lover in any part of the world.
 "Te Contaran" is a salsa song and "Que Me Des Tu Cariño" is a bachata.
 "Como Yo" is a romantic Merengue and "Si Tu No Bailas Conmigo" is slow merengue about talks about how he wouldn`t dance with nobody but her lover.
 "Solo Tengo Ojos Para Ti" is an acoustic song about that how he only have eyes to her lover making references on how he can`t no other women in a romantic way.

 "Amores" is a merengue with elements of Afropop and "Cancioncita de Amor" is a Salsa song.
 "Sabia Manera" is a son song.
 "La llave de mi corazon" is a track with elements of tropical music mixed with merengue, mambo, funk, hip hop, blues and rock and is about a woman who met in a website and how she had the key of heart because he fell in love.
 "Something is Good" featuring Chiara Civello is a accosting song with elements Bossa Nova about how he had the feeling of positive vibes on his life.

 Critical reception

 The album was praised by the critics due the musical structure and fusion of styles.
 Evan C. Gutierrez from Allmusic gave La llave de mi corazón 4.5 out of 5 stars and referred to the record as "an intoxicating mix of merengue, bachata and salsa so expertly written and performed as to become an old favorite after the very first listen".
 Billboard Staff gave a positive Review to the album and wrote "what makes this album worthwhile is his ability to make tropical music transcend at a time when the vast majority of the output in the genre is, frankly, boring".
+Ed Morales of Newsday placed the album at number one on his list of the top 10 Latin CDs of 2007.